rajlakkakula/classification-wheat-varieties/README.md

 # classification-wheat-varieties
-Classifying wheat variety using seven attributes/measurements of geometrical properties of kernels belonging to three different varieties of wheat.
+This project classifies wheat variety using seven attributes consisting of geometrical properties of kernels belonging to three different varieties of wheat.
+I use `caret` R package for this classification problem.